American Sports Story: Critical response

-On the review aggregator website Rotten Tomatoes, the first season of American Sports Story has an approval rating of 70% based on 20 reviews, with an average rating of 7.10/10.
+On the review aggregator website Rotten Tomatoes, American Sports Story has an approval rating of 74% based on 23 reviews, with an average rating of 7.10/10.
 The website's critical consensus states, "American Sports Story dramatizes the tragic case of Aaron Hernandez with slick efficiency and some debatable insinuations about his motivations, with Josh Rivera's terrific performance giving the sad saga a compelling core."
-Metacritic, which uses a weighted average, assigned a score of 72 out of 100 based on 14 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned a score of 72 out of 100 based on 15 critics, indicating "generally favorable" reviews.

 Amy Amatangelo of The A.V.
 Club complimented American Sports Story for offering a fresh perspective on Hernandez's downfall, focusing on broader themes such as the football industry's impact on players and the cultural pressures surrounding masculinity.
 She highlighted the show's exploration of Hernandez's struggles with repressed sexuality, childhood trauma, and the physical toll of playing football, including CTE, without offering excuses for his actions.
 Amatangelo appreciated Rivera's portrayal of Hernandez, capturing both his charm and volatile nature.
 She noted the series' dramatic license, which adds new layers to the story, and its ability to put football itself on trial, questioning the industry's responsibility for its players.
 Keith Phipps of TV Guide said that American Sports Story avoids sensationalizing Hernandez's life, instead providing a nuanced portrayal of his downfall.
 He appreciated Rivera's performance, highlighting how the actor balances the character's anger, paranoia, and vulnerability, showing Hernandez as both a victim and a villain.
 Phipps found that the series effectively examines the various factors influencing Hernandez, including a demanding father, a history of abuse, drug dependency, his sexuality, and the long-term effects of concussions.
 He appreciated how the show delves into such themes without resorting to exploitative treatment, particularly in episodes dealing with Hernandez's relationship with Tim Tebow.